wp-plugins/wp-old-post-date-remover/readme.txt

 Tags: date remover, old post, evergreen,
 Requires at least: 3.0.1
 Tested up to: 4.0
-Stable tag: 1.0
+Stable tag: 2.0
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Removes the date stamp from posts older than 2 weeks, while leaving the date stamp on newer posts.
+Removes the date stamp from older posts (you choose how old), while leaving the date stamp on newer posts.
 Ideal for blogs with evergreen content.

 == Description ==